JNU-Tangyin/imagineRTB/README.md

 2. Prepare Data.

-download the original datasets from [IPINYOU](https://contest.ipinyou.com/) and [YOYI](https://apex.sjtu.edu.cn/datasets/7), After downloading, preprocess the datasets as follows:
-(1) Group the datasets by advertiser objects, resulting in nine sub-datasets.
-Split the datasets into training and testing sets in a 2:1 ratio.

-(2) Retain the original columns 'click' and 'bid_price', convert the discrete numerical values of 'click' into continuous values and use regression models to learn other feature information to fit 'click', generating a third column 'ctr' representing click-through rate

-(3) Save the processed data as a .txt file format.
-Partially processed datasets will be provided as examples for this project.

-for convenience, we provide a `datasets.ipynb` file under the `methods` folder.
-Users are encouraged to excute it instead for the above operations.
+Download the original datasets from [IPINYOU](https://contest.ipinyou.com/) and [YOYI](https://apex.sjtu.edu.cn/datasets/7).
+Process the raw dataset according to the instruct in `datasets.ipynb` in the datasets folder.
+Considering the dataset size and space limitations, we provide partial sample datasets for users to directly invoke and experiment with.

 3. Train and evaluate model.
 You can adjust parameters in global.py and reproduce the experiment results as the following examples: